Company Officers

 A person shall not at particular time be a director of more than 25 companies.
 Certain companies, however, are not reckoned for the purpose of calculating the number of companies of which a person is director.
 The following categories of company are not reckoned in the assessment of a person's number of directorships:

-- a company in respect of which a certificate under section 44(2) Companies (Amendment)(No.2) Act 1999 is in force.
+• a company in respect of which a certificate under section 140 Companies Act 2014 is in force.

 Where a person is director of two or more companies, one of which is the holding company of the other(s), these are counted as one company.

-In addition, where the company is a company falling within one or more categories of company specified in the table to section 45 Companies (Amendment)(No.2) Act 1999, the director or the company may deliver to the registrar Form B68 for his/her consideration.
+In addition, where the company is a company falling within one or more categories of company specified in the table to section 142 Companies Act 2014, the director or the company may deliver to the registrar Form B68 for his/her consideration.

 Director disqualified in another jurisdiction

-If there is a failure to file Form B74 where a person being appointed director on the Form A1 is disqualified abroad, or if the Form B74 is false or misleading in a material respect, that person is deemed to be subject to a disqualification order pursuant to section 160(1A) of the Companies Act 1990 (inserted by section 42 Company Law Enforcement Act 2001).
+If there is a failure to file Form B74 where a person being appointed director on the Form A1 is disqualified abroad, or if the Form B74 is false or misleading in a material respect, that person is deemed to be subject to a disqualification order pursuant to section 842 Companies Act 2014.
 The period of that deemed disqualification is the period then remaining unexpired of the foreign disqualification.